jiangpf2022/academic_homepage/_pages/about.md

 # 🔥 News
+- *2025.05*: &nbsp;🎉🎉 Our team won the Outstanding Winner Award and AMS Award at the Mathematical Contest In Modeling 2025.
 - *2025.03*: &nbsp;🎉🎉 Our team won the first place at the Bay Area Data Science Summit 2025 with a Multi-Layer Perceptron and greedy strategy for equity derivative hedging, achieving strong performance in cost reduction and risk control.